DanielDmlee/Pelion_CM_QucikStart/README.md

 > A more detailed description of each item and each steps can be found [here](https://help.iot-x.com/userguide/subscriber-activations).

 # 2. Importing the example application to the Mbed Online Compiler
+In this section, you can compile and binary download onto the target board.
+If you are unfamiliar with how to compile and load code, [Mbed OS Quickstart tutorial](https://os.mbed.com/docs/mbed-os/v5.15/quick-start/index.html) will help you.

 You’re going to use the Mbed Online Compiler to configure and build the example application.
 The Online Compiler needs to access your Mbed account and to know which device you're using.

 <center>